-This term may seem strange, but it’s actually the label for food products that are dependent on refrigeration to reduce microbial growth.
+This term may seem strange, but it’s actually the label for food products that are dependent on refrigeration or freezing to reduce microbial growth.
 A food is categorized as potentially hazardous based mainly on its pH and its water activity value (aw).
 A perfect example is pesto.
 Fresh pesto has a pH above 4.6, has an aw of greater than 0.85, and requires refrigeration to minimize microbial growth.
 If you were interested in producing fresh pesto, you would have to produce it in a commercial facility, not in the home kitchen.
 If you have further questions, please contact the Maine Department of Agriculture, Conservation, and Forestry.
 For more information on potentially hazardous foods, please visit the Food and Drug Administration: Safe Practices for Food Processes.

 7. When do I need to send in my food product for testing at UMaine?

 If you are a Maine food processor, most baked goods (that do not contain dairy-based frostings/fillings), plain, berry-based jams/jellies (raspberry, blueberry and strawberry jams/jellies), and candies/confections, dry spices/rubs or dry mixes do not need to be sent to UMaine for food testing.
 However, jams and jellies that have combinations of fruit, or do not contain fruit (wine, spice or pepper jellies) have to be tested.
 If you have questions if your food product requires testing at UMaine before it is sold, please contact us.